- The brain can't do planning and execution at the same time

 WIP Alert This is a work in progress.
 Current information is correct but more content may be added in the future.

-Based upon Google's "10 things we know to be true"
+Based upon Google's "10 things we know to be true".

 Not in any specific order.

-- the frame of mind that enables new ideas and breakthroughs is different from the one needed to sit down on a chair and work for 10 hours straight to put those ideas into practice.
+The frame of mind that enables new ideas and breakthroughs is different from the one needed to sit down on a chair and work for 10 hours straight to put those ideas into practice

-Now I think it's worthwhile to give this some thought because I think both attitudes are equally important when you work in a creative field like software development.
+I think it's worthwhile to give this some thought because I think both attitudes are equally important when you work in a creative field like software development.
 It's maybe akin to how a field marshal looks at a battle strategically (top view) as opposed to a foot soldier which acts locally and views the battle operationally (personal, hands-on view).

-- sometimes what you know for sure to be true just ain't.
+Sometimes what you know for sure to be true just ain't

 No matter what idea or theory you may come up with and/or believe in, there's a chance you might be wrong.
 Even when your ideas just feels right, it just makes no difference whatsoever.
 The complete opposite of your idea or concept may just feel right for somebody else, who is just as much a human as you are.